westmarchjournal/website/pages/staff.md

 to share her love for literature by teaching.

 ## Anna Fox, Content Editor (2022-2023)
-When Anna was small, she would hide in corners so that she could read instead of doing her homework.
+When Anna (class of 2023) was small, she would hide in corners so that she could read instead of doing her homework.
 She has always loved stories, both reading them and writing them.
 At PHC, she is a literature major, which is nice, because